John Wayne Cancer Institute Welcomes New Faculty Members

-Pacific Neuroscience Institute (PNI) and the John Wayne Cancer Institute (the Institute) have a very close relationship.
+Pacific Neuroscience Institute (PNI) and the Saint John’s Cancer Institute (the Institute) have a very close relationship.
 PNI physician scientists conduct research and clinical trials in collaboration with the Institute’s scientists and the Pacific Neuroscience Research Center of Excellence is housed in the Institute building.
 These physicians and scientists play a key role in the education and training of newer generations of medical professionals who participate in the neurosurgical fellowship program offered by the Institute.

 ACHAL SINGH ACHROL, MD